melanchall/drywetmidi/Docs/articles/playback/Tick-generator.md

 ## Manual ticking

-Also you can tick playback's internal clock manually without tick generator via [TickClock](xref:Melanchall.DryWetMidi.Multimedia.Playback.TickClock) method of [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback).
+Also you can tick playback's internal clock manually without a tick generator via the [TickClock](xref:Melanchall.DryWetMidi.Multimedia.Playback.TickClock) method of [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback).
 For example, you can use manual ticking within every frame update in Unity.

 To use only manual ticking you should return `null` in [CreateTickGeneratorCallback](xref:Melanchall.DryWetMidi.Multimedia.MidiClockSettings.CreateTickGeneratorCallback):